GRAAL-Research/poutyne/docs/source/layers.rst

 .. role:: hidden
     :class: hidden-section

-pytoune.layers
+poutyne.layers
 ==============

-.. automodule:: pytoune
+.. automodule:: poutyne
-.. currentmodule:: pytoune.layers
+.. currentmodule:: poutyne.layers

 Layers
 ------

-PyToune provides utility layers that can be used with the ``Sequential`` module, ``ModuleList`` module and others.
+Poutyne provides utility layers that can be used with the ``Sequential`` module, ``ModuleList`` module and others.

 .. autoclass:: Flatten